Is it safe to buy your pet’s meds online?

 Here’s what you should know before pressing SEND:

-- Check to see if the pharmacy service has an actual bricks and mortar address and toll-free phone numbers.
+- Check to see if the pharmacy service has actual bricks-and-mortar addresses and toll-free phone numbers.
 You can usually find this on the Contact Us page.

 - Confirm that the pharmacy has a licensed veterinarian on staff.